sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 - Each DPU provides a gNMI endpoint for SDN controller through a unique IP address.
-- An appliance or smart switch containing multiple DPUs therefore contains multiple gNMI endpoints for SDN controller, and the controller treats each DPU as a separate entity.
+- An appliance or smart switch containing multiple DPUs will contain multiple gNMI endpoints for SDN controller, and the controller treats each DPU as a separate entity.
 - To conserve IPv4 addresses, such an appliance or switch *might* contain a